orsetii/hltv-scrape/README.md

 ## @TODO

-- Finish data for past match page.

 - Create scraper for past matches, which then calls matchdata scrape on each one.

-- Add functions to send data into CSV/other format(maybe)

-- Figure out how to properly convert unix time without bugging out.
-Currently using epoch time as an int32.
+Needs to be able extract player data for the team past data we want to obtain data on.
+Create method on a map data to analyze the demo linked in the mapdata struct.
+This will call the defuselib parsing functions.

+## Usage Notice

+HLTV do not allow use of scraping without permission.
+Use at your own responbility.